evanebb/gobble/README.md

 - DHCP server instructs client to chainload iPXE, points to TFTP server
 - TFTP server only contains the iPXE rom(s)
-- Server loads the iPXE ROM and starts PXE booting again
+- Server loads the iPXE rom and starts PXE booting again
 - DHCP server sees that client has now loaded iPXE and points it to this application; an example URL would be http://gobble.example.local/api/pxe-config?mac=$servermac
-- Server checks if a system with the specified MAC address exists, returns an error if it doesn't
-- Server renders the iPXE config on the fly from the profile assigned to the system and returns it
+- The application retrieves the system using the provided MAC address, and renders the iPXE config on the fly from the profile assigned to it and returns it
 - This config contains the kernel, initrd and custom kernel parameters that were assigned.
 This points to a TFTP, HTTP, NFS, etc. server, which is all out of the control of this application.
 - Done!